-This year’s Future of Legal Education and Training Conference took place on Wednesday 22 May 2019 at Kings Place, London.
-We will be announcing a date for the 2020 Conference shortly.
+The Future of Legal Education and Training Conference (LegalEdCon) 2020 takes place on Thursday 14 May 2020 at Kings Place, London.

 In attendance were graduate recruitment and learning & development teams from leading UK and global law firms, legal academics from universities across the country and internationally, and lawyers and others with an interest in legal education and training.
-You can view the full list of organisations attending here.
+You can view the full list of organisations that attended here.

 Julie is director of education and training at the Solicitors Regulation Authority